acatl/moiz-theme/README.md

 ### Sublime (Windows / Linux):

-We don't know,will update asap
+We don't know, sorry :(

 ### Textmate:
 Since textmate don't support subfolders inside the themes folder you can't clone the repo directly, instead, so you have to clone and double click the tmfile (or just download it).